ipfs-inactive/docs/content/guides/concepts/dht.md

 [Distributed Hash Tables](https://en.wikipedia.org/wiki/Distributed_hash_table) (DHT) are a distributed key-value store where keys are [cryptographic hashes](https://docs.ipfs.io/guides/concepts/hashes/).

 DHTs are distributed.
 Each "peer" (or "node") is responsible for a subset of the DHT.
-A receiving peer either answers the request, or forward it until another peer can answer it.
+A receiving peer either answers the request, or the request is passed to another peer until a peer can answer it.
+Depending on implementations, a request not answered by the first contacted node can be :
+- forwarded from peer to peer and the last peer contact the requesting peer
+- forwarded from peer to peer and the answered is forwarded following the same path
+- answered with contacting information of a node having better chances to be able to answer (IPFS uses this strategy)

 DHT's decentralization provides advantages compared to a classic Key-Value store:
 - *scalability* as a request for a hash of length *n* takes at most *log2(n)* steps to resolve.